There was an error with your log in

 Sawback Alpine Adventures

 Sawback was founded by Tom Wolfe in 1995, running mountain hiking trips for groups.
 Since then they have expanded programming to offer just about any mountaineering adventure you could imagine.
 Tom is an IFMGA Mountain Guide and a member of the Association of Canadian Mountain Guides (ACMG).
-Although Sawback is primarily a one man show, many of their trips come out of partnerships with other guides.
+Sawback trips are guided by owner/operator Tom Wolfe along with a staff of certified IFMGA and ACMG guides.

 I was out on trips with Tom Wolfe of Sawback Alpine Adventures twice during the ski season of winter 2018.
 Both trips were great.
 The Bow / Yoho Wapta Traverse was particularly spectacular traveling between Alpine Club of Canada huts.
 Tom really knows this area well.